By Kristoff De Turck - reviewed by Aldwin Keppens

 By focusing only on the best patterns and making sure that your average winners are larger than your loss positions, you will be able to trade this pattern consistently and profitably.

 No signal is 100% perfect, so even if you only withhold the best setups, you will face loss positions.
-In the same chart earlier on, there was also a bullish engulfing pattern that failed.
+In the same chart earlier on, there was a similar pattern that failed.

 This pattern was of lower quality anyway, as there was still resistance slightly above the entry level.
 Initially the price did go up, but eventually you would have been stopped out a few days later.
 However, that loss was more than compensated by the second trade, where the second target had a risk/reward of more than 3.